Quick Review of Add/Drop and Withdrawal Policies:

 The University of Maine system stipulates terms related to the reversal of charges as a result of students dropping a course(s) or withdrawing entirely.
 To review the Administrative Practice Letter, please click here.

 It is important to note that the student must contact the University within predefined time limits to officially request the drop/withdrawal be processed.
-The ability to change registration on Mainestreet is disallowed after the end of the 2-week add drop period.
+For classes 12 weeks in length or longer, students have the first two weeks after the beginning of the semester/session to drop a class and receive a full reversal of tuition and fees.
+The ability to change registration on Mainestreet is disallowed after the end of the 2-week add/drop period.
 Messages left on voicemail are not acceptable, and deciding to not attend classes without notification will not initiate a reversal of charges.

 In accordance with federal financial aid regulations, a reduction in credit hours may often result in a subsequent reduction in aid.
 Students are encouraged to contact the financial aid office to gain a full understanding of the impacts pertaining to a change in credit hours.
 Such financial aid calculations due to changes in enrolled credit hours from credit hours used in the calculation of aid award may result in the student owing a balance to the University.